 But, bear in mind, qualifications, while important, are just part of your application to nursing school.
 Your grades will be very similar to the other applicant.
 The nursing schools are looking for more than academic acumen – they are looking for the right people.

-Which is where you personal statement and interview will come in to play.
+Which is where your personal statement and interview will come into play.